ajaytech/capmlevel1final/README.md

 ### Step 5: Run App with locally

-Run in root of the project
+Run in the root of the project

 ```sh
 cds run